Virgin Atlantic Clubhouse - Business Class lounges

 And it is that food that many people come for: pre-flight dining is well catered, with a three course menu that varies every month, although it does tend towards American tastes, with Clam Chowder, and Burgers appearing more often than you may like.
 There is no self serve buffet: everything has to be ordered at the counter.

 The bar is equally a delight: again, nothing is self serve, but the bar does offer some superb cocktails (again, the menu changes monthly).
-There is also an excellent wine list (alas no Champagne, it is Sonoma Country Brut), and there are also some local beers such Anchor Steam, Corona, Samuel Adams, Amstel Light, Heineken and Widmer Hefewizen.
+There is also an excellent wine list (alas no Sparkling Wine, it is Sonoma Country Brut), and there are also some local beers such Anchor Steam, Corona, Samuel Adams, Amstel Light, Heineken and Widmer Hefewizen.
 The rack of bottles behind the bar is worthy of note: Virgin know their customers, and their customers like a drink, and as such Virgin never want to be caught short without the right spirit, and accordingly have a vast rack of virtually every one known to man.

 Newspapers are just left on the window ledge, and can sometimes be hard to come by, as there are just two copies of all of the main UK papers, plus some local US papers.
 Magazines are good, and are left on a stack (again on the windowsill) but you can take them onto flights they all have stickers on saying "for use in the lounge only".
 There is everything from Conde Nast Traveller, to Wallpaper, the Spectator and the Economist.